 3 V CMOS LOGIC LEVELS

-As technology has advanced, we’ve got devices that need lower power consumption and works with a lower base voltage (VCC = 3.3 V instead of 5 V).
+As technology has advanced, we’ve got devices that need lower power consumption and work with a lower base voltage (VCC = 3.3 V instead of 5 V).
 The fabrication technique is also a bit different for 3.3 V devices that allow a smaller footprint and lower overall system costs.

 It is also compatible with 5V devices.
 A 3.3 V device can interface with a 5V device without any additional components.
-For example, output high or logic 1 from a 3.3V device will be at least 2.4 V. This still can interpret 5V system as logic 1 (HIGH) because it is above its input high range VIH of 2 V.
+For example, output high or logic 1 from a 3.3V device will be at least 2.4 V. This still can interpret the 5V system as logic 1 (HIGH) because it is above its input high range VIH of 2 V.

 A word of caution, however, is when going the other direction and interfacing from a 5 V to a 3.3 V device to ensure that the 3.3 V devices is 5 V tolerant, any voltages above 3.6 V will cause permanent damage to the chip or microcontroller.
-You can use a simple voltage divider circuits to avoid damages.
+You can use a simple voltage divider circuit to avoid damages.

 ARDUINO LOGIC LEVEL

-Microcontroller used for Arduino Uno & Sparkfun Redboard is ATMEGA328, voltage levels are slightly different, and you can check it in datasheet of ATMEGA328.
+Microcontroller used for Arduino Uno & Sparkfun Redboard is ATMEGA328, voltage levels are slightly different, and you can check it in the datasheet of ATMEGA328.